phaustin/parallel_python_course/austin.md

    1. Using numba
    1. Using cython
    1. Using C++ and pybind11
-1. Using xarray to analyze out-of-core datasets
+1. Using dask/xarray to analyze out-of-core datasets
-1. Using dask and xarray to compute on multiple cores
 1. Visualizing parallelization with dask
 1. Setting up a conda-forge environment for parallel computing